 The best plants with the characteristics you desire to continue make the best seed parents.
 Carefully check that a variety is true to type before designating as a seed parent.

-How do I collect, ferment, and store the seed?
+How do I collect, ferment, and dry the seed?

 Seed should be collected from tomatoes that have begun to turn from green to ripe.
 A tomato that is either too ripe or too green is difficult to extract seed from.
 There is a stage where the fruit is fully colored but still slightly firm which works best for collecting seed.
 I carry a deep tray with a stack of clear plastic cups, a sharp knife,an old towel, and a permanent marker to the garden.
 Take one cup from the stack and label it with the marker, then pick a tomato and slice the bottom off.
 Squeeze the top of the tomato over the cup kind of like milking a cow and most of the seed and gel will be squirted into the cup.
 DO NOT do this over the tray, sometimes seed go flying like they are jet propelled and could wind up in the wrong container!
 Continue picking tomatoes, slicing and squeezing until you have as many seed as desired.
 Then place the cup in the tray and if needed, wipe your hands off with the towel.

 The tray should be placed where it won't be subject to strong winds or rain but NOT inside your house unless you just happen to like the smell of fermenting tomatoes.
 I have a porch behind the house that is protected on 3 sides and has a table to sit the trays on.
+In my area, fruit flies and other insects love to lay eggs in the cups of fermenting juice.
+I cover the cups with a stretched sheet of plastic wrap to exclude the bugs.
+A thick fungal mat will form on the surface of the pulp in the cups.
 Depending on temperature, the fermentation will be complete in 3 to 14 days.
-Its very important NOT to leave the seed in the fermenting cups more than about 2 weeks because the seed lose viability!
-A thick fungal mat will form on the surface of the pulp in the cups.
+It is very important NOT to leave the seed in the fermenting cups more than about 2 weeks because the seed lose viability!
 Once fermentation is complete, I use a clean fork to stir the pulp up then fill the cup with water and pour whatever floats out on the ground.
 Repeat the fill with water, pour off floating material 3 or 4 times until the seed are mostly clean.
 Then pour the seed into a stainless strainer and rinse thoroughly under running water while rubbing the seed to separate bits of tomato flesh.
 You can then put the seed in bleach water to help reduce seedborne diseases.
 The bleach water should be made with 1 part household bleach with 5 parts water.
 Don't leave the seed in this more than 2 or 3 minutes!
-Pour the seed into a clean strainer to eliminate the liquid and then dump the strainer onto a LABELED paper plate.
+Pour the seed into a clean strainer to eliminate the liquid, rinse thoroughly, and then dump the strainer onto a LABELED paper plate.
 Note that the bleach treatment can be skipped if you prefer in which case just dump the cleaned seed from the first strainer onto the plate.
+The bleach treatment is very important if you want to trade seed because it reduces significantly the transmission of seedborne disease.

 Will my tomato seed grow?
 Testing for viability and trueness to type.